How App Startup Business Plan Can Turn Your Idea Into Reality

 Things to do before you start with a business plan

-Well, before you start with business plan development, you need first to make sure your app idea is successful.
+Well, before you start app development business plan, you need first to make sure your app idea is successful.
 For that, you need to validate it, how to run this we spoke in our article on the process of app idea validation.
 To remind here is a list of key steps you should do:

 - find a problem worthy of being solved